Vaaranam Aayiram: Pre-production

 Director Gautham Vasudev Menon expressed his interest to work with Suriya again after the success of Kaakha Kaakha (2003).
 In early 2005, the pair got together for a film tentatively titled Chennaiyil Oru Mazhaikaalam which featured Asin in the lead role and Daniel Balaji in a supporting role.
-However, after a photo shoot, the film was delayed and then subsequently called off, with Menon later went on to direct the Kamal Haasan-starrer Vettaiyaadu Vilaiyaadu and Sarathkumar's Pachaikili Muthucharam.
-In mid-2006, Menon planned a script for Suriya, which will be produced under his newly launched Photon Film Factory, and he expressed that the film will not be a sequel to Kaakha Kaakha, but a romantic thriller film with titles such as Naan Thaan and Udal Porul Aavi were considered.
-The film was speculated to be made on a budget of ₹11.5 crore, becoming the expensive film of Suriya in that period, and Venu Ravichandran of Aascar Films acquired the rights of distribution on a first copy basis.
-In a turn of events, Gautham Menon dropped the idea of producing the film due to budget escalations, and this prompted Ravichandran to acquire the production rights.
+However, after a photo shoot, the film was delayed and then subsequently called off, with Menon later going on to direct the Kamal Haasan-starrer Vettaiyaadu Vilaiyaadu and Sarathkumar-starrer Pachaikili Muthucharam.
+In mid-2006, Menon planned a script for Suriya, which would be produced under his newly launched Photon Film Factory, and he expressed that the film will not be a sequel to Kaakha Kaakha, but a romantic thriller film with titles such as Naan Thaan and Udal Porul Aavi were considered.
+The film was speculated to be made on a budget of ₹11.5 crore, becoming the expensive film of Suriya in that period, and V. Ravichandran of Aascar Films acquired the rights of distribution on a first copy basis.
+In a turn of events, Menon dropped the idea of producing the film due to budget escalations, and this prompted Ravichandran to acquire the production rights.

 Development

 In late November 2006, Menon announced the title of the film as Vaaranam Aayiram, title derived from "Nachiyar Tirumoli" with the literal meaning of "the strength of a thousand elephants".
 According to Menon, he received the news of his father's death while he was in the United States in 2007, and recounted their shared experiences while returning via flight; this incident inspired him to direct the film which begins in a similar manner.
-Vaaranam Aayiram was believed to be based on the Dutch film Character by Mike van Diem; while others have claimed that it is inspired by the 1994 Hollywood film, Forrest Gump, starring Tom Hanks.
-Menon too admitted the film will draw inspirations from Forrest Gump but would be fixed to suit the Indian audience.
-Furthermore, Menon stated that the film will be society themed.
 Menon has described the film as "autobiographical and a very personal story and if people didn't know, that 70% of this [the film] is from my life".